 xii.
 Robert Blakey and Richard N Billings, “The Plot to Kill the President: Organized Crime Assassinated J.F.K, the definitive story”, Times Books, 1981, p.
 121

 xiii.
-Senate Select Comm. on Intelligence Activities Report, Bk.5, Part I, Performance of the Intelligence Agencies, Summary and Findings, pp. 6, 7
+United States Senate Select Committee to Study Governmental Operations with Respect To Intelligence Activities, Bk.5, Part I, Performance of the Intelligence Agencies, Summary and Findings, pp. 6, 7

 xiv.
 Report of the Pres.
 Comm., Chapter 4, the Assassin, Oswald's rifle practice outside the Marines, p.
 192

 xv.
 Report of the Pres.
 Com., Chapter 4 the Assassin, Ownership and possession of assassination weapon, p.
 125

 xvi.
 Hearings of the President's Commission, Volume XXVI, Commission Exhibit 2974, p.
 455